How To Teach Your Cat Tricks Like High Five, Fist Pump, And Roll Over

 Well, cats can be trained.
 How much and how easily you can train your cat is dependent on your cat’s breed, age, temperament, and your commitment.

 What Tricks Can You Teach Your Cat?

 Felines will do whatever they want, whenever they want, however they want.
-Nevertheless, they are also quick in the uptake and can be tricked into performing tricks.
+Nevertheless, they are also quick on the uptake and can learn to perform tricks.
 Here are some of the basic things you can teach your feline furball.